heysokam/mini.nim/readme.md

 ### Design
 The architecture of `minim` is the exact same as `mini.nim`,
 but this compiler is heavily restricted to the most minimal subset of the language possible.
+`mini.nim` aims to be as minimal as humanly possible, by design.
 _I'd recommend using `minim` instead for any mildly complex projects._
-`mini.nim` aims to be as minimal as humanly possible, by design.
 ### Implementation
 While Minim is written in Zig, this compiler is written in pure C.
 Minim has minimal allocations and uses Data Oriented Design.
-`mini.nim`, on the other hand, freely allocates memory inside each object field that represents either a list or a list-of-lists.
+`mini.nim`, instead, freely allocates memory inside each object field that represents either a list or a list-of-lists.
-_eg: Proc.arguments_
+_eg: Statement.List, Node.List, Token.List, etc_